 In the beginning of April, the U.S. Senate Finance Committee voted to include the Residential Energy Efficiency (25C) Tax Credit in a tax extension package of 50+ tax breaks.
 This provision, which expired on December 31, 2013, includes a tax credit for biomass-fueled stoves that would be applicable for qualifying appliance purchased between January 1, 2014 and December 31, 2015.

 In the Senate.
-The tax extenders are expected to be discussed on the Senate floor in May or June of this year.
-One piece of legislation, known as the Expiring Provisions Improvement Reform and Efficiency Act (the EXPIRE Act), has been assigned the bill number S. 2260.
+The tax extenders, which are grouped together in the Expiring Provisions Improvement Reform and Efficiency (EXPIRE) Act (Senate bill S. 2260), are expected to be discussed on the Senate floor in November of this year, after the elections.
 The EXPIRE Act would extend the 25C tax credit for 75 percent efficient biomass-fueled stoves to December 31, 2015 and apply retroactively to any qualifying appliances purchased since December 31, 2013.

 In the House.
 Each of the 50+ tax breaks in the EXPIRE Act are being discussed individually by the House Ways and Means Committee.
 Another bill that references the 25C tax credit extension is H.R.
 3950.
 This legislation, like the Tax Extenders Act of 2013 in the Senate, will only extend the 25C tax credit for 75 percent efficient biomass-fueled stoves to December 31, 2014 and apply retroactively to any qualifying appliance purchased since December 31, 2013.